PX4/PX4-user_guide/en/peripherals/camera.md

 * Leave the remaining parameters at their defaults.

 You will need to connect the Seagull MAP2 to FMU pins on your autopilot.
-If using a mixer on a flight controller with both FMU and IO board, pin 1 goes to `AUX 5`, and Pin 2 to `AUX 6` (if using control allocation the pins can be assigned to any FMU output).

 The other end of the MAP2 cable will go into the QX-1's "MULTI" port.

 ### Camera Configuration